-Select the employee and double-click A.
+Select the employee and double-click

-- Providing administrative user accounts for one employee on page 88 - For detailed information about mapping employee identities, see the One Identity Manager Identity Management Base Module Administration Guide.
+- Providing administrative user accounts for one employee on page 89 - For more information about mapping employee identities, see the One Identity Manager Identity Management Base Module Administration Guide.

 Privileged user accounts

 Privileged user accounts are used to provide employees with additional privileges.
 This includes administrative user accounts or service accounts, for example.
 The user accounts are labeled with the Privileged user account property (IsPrivilegedAccount column).